ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 network incidents by data correlation analysis and the service impact analysis.

-This document defines YANG Modules for the network incident lifecycle management.
-These YANG modules are meant to provide a standard way to report, diagnose, and help resolve network incidents for the sake of network service health and root cause analysis.
+This document defines a YANG Module for the network incident lifecycle management.
+This YANG module is meant to provide a standard way to report, diagnose, and help resolve network incidents for the sake of network service health and root cause analysis.